flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

-truncation, so does the `LengthLimitingTextInputFormatter`, they didn't handle the truncate behavior for CJK (Chinese, Japanese, and Korean) characters properly, while these characters require users to type a sequence of Latin characters to enter one such character, which will cause composing CJK characters failed to produce proposing characters.
+truncation, so does the `LengthLimitingTextInputFormatter`, they didn't handle the truncate behavior for CJK (Chinese, Japanese, and Korean) characters properly, while these characters require users to type a sequence of Latin characters to enter one such character, which may lead to an unpleasant input experience.
+When the user hits the `maxLength` limit when composing their next character, and thus unable to complete the input normally.
+The text composition usually displays with an underline decoration, or with a colored background.

-In order to solve the breaking behavior about CJK's truncation, a new tri-state enum `MaxLengthEnforcement` has introduced, which describes supported strategies for handling active composing region when applying a `LengthLimitingTextInutFormatter`.
+To improve the input experience in these scenarios, a new tri-state enum `MaxLengthEnforcement` was introduced, which describes supported strategies for handling active composing region when applying a `LengthLimitingTextInutFormatter`.
 This enum has been added to text fields to replace the `maxLengthEnforced` parameter.
 With the new enum parameter,